Top 12 Q & A About Disney World Table Service Dining

 8 – What happens if I miss my reservation time?

 Pay careful attention to your reservations and reservation times.
-If you are worried about getting to a reservation, try to cancel the reservation at least 24 hours prior to the reservation.
+If you are worried about getting to a reservation, try to cancel the reservation at least two hours before the reservation.
 If you are running late, you can always call on the same day and see if you can push the reservation.
 Most times, if you show up a little late, they will still be able to get you in, and you won’t have to worry about a charge for missing a reservation.
 If you miss your reservation completely, you will likely be charged $10 per person on the reservation for holding the reservation.

 7 – What do I do if I change my mind about a reservation or need a different time?